David Moffat: Denver, South Park and Pacific Railroad

-The Denver, South Park and Pacific Railroad got its start in 1872 when a group of Denver businessmen headed by Colorado Governor John Evans, David Moffat, other local business leaders to form a railroad company that would link Denver and South Park and the mining country.
+The Denver, South Park and Pacific Railroad got its start in 1872 when a group of Denver businessmen headed by Colorado Governor John Evans, David Moffat, and other local business leaders formed a railroad company that would link Denver and South Park and the mining country.
 It was a historic narrow gauge railway that operated in Colorado in the western United States in the late 19th century.
 The railroad opened up the first rail routes to a large section of the central Colorado mining district in the decades of the mineral boom.
 The railroad took its name from the fact that its main line from Denver ascended the Platte Canyon and traversed South Park.
 The company operated as an independent railroad from its founding in 1872 until it was sold in foreclosure proceedings in 1889.
 Its lines later became part of the Colorado and Southern Railway.